-Management believes that the funds on hand at October 31, 2011 are sufficient to meet corporate, administrative, exploration activities for the next twelve months given the continuing funding from our joint venture partners.
+Management believes that the funds on hand at January 31, 2012 are sufficient to meet corporate, administrative, exploration activities for the next twelve months given the continuing funding from our joint venture partners.
+Due to increasingly difficult market conditions facing junior uranium exploration companies management is currently in the process of evaluating its priorities and taking steps to streamline non discretionary expenditures.
 Should management be successful in its coming exploration programs it may either need to dilute its ownership in its properties and/or secure additional financing to continue to advance the development of its projects.